SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 ## Collect Logs and Metrics

-This page has instructions for collecting logs and metrics for the Azure SQL App, as well as a sample log message and a query sample.
+This section has instructions for collecting logs and metrics for the Azure SQL App, as well as a sample log message and a query sample.

 ### Log types